-Welcome to the ultimate guide to cooking lobster tails!
-With the flavorful butter sauce and ultra quick cooking method, it’s the best lobster tail recipe for holidays, celebrations, and date nights at home.
-You’ll be surprised how easy it is to make broiled lobster tail — it’s ready in less than 20 minutes – but it’s so much more affordable than getting it out at a restaurant.
-Keep on reading, because I’m going to cover everything you need to know: how to shop for lobster, how to butterfly lobster tails, how to cook lobster tails, and plenty of side dishes to serve with lobster.
+With the flavorful butter sauce and ultra quick cooking method, this is the best lobster tail recipe for holidays, celebrations, and date nights at home.
+And while there are many ways to make lobster recipes, you’ll be surprised how easy it is to make broiled lobster tail — it’s ready in just 20 minutes, including time to butterfly them.
+Making this dish at home is also so much more affordable than getting it out at a restaurant (same goes for crab legs!).

 How To Butterfly A Lobster Tail

-- Butterfly the lobster.
+- Cut the lobster shell.
 Using kitchen shears, cut down the center of the shell, all the way to the tail, but not cutting the tail.
 You want to cut through the top of the shell, but don’t cut through the bottom.

 How To Cook Lobster Tail

-- Mix together butter sauce.
-Whisk together melted butter, garlic, lemon juice, smoked paprika, and cayenne.
+- Mix the butter sauce.
+Whisk together the melted butter, garlic, lemon juice, smoked paprika, and cayenne.

 - Broil lobster tails.
-Broil lobster until the meat is opaque and slightly browned, about 1 minute per ounce of individual tail.
+Place under the broiler, until the meat is opaque and slightly browned, about 1 minute per ounce of individual tail.

 - Garnish and enjoy!
-Finish your lobster tails with lemon wedges and fresh parsley.
+Finish your lobster tail recipe with lemon wedges and fresh parsley.
 You can also serve with melted butter on the side.